greg-mohler/pdfmake/SECURITY.md

 # Security Policy

-Thank you for helping <APP_NAME> stay secure.
+Thank you for helping **APP_NAME** stay secure.
 If you've identified a security vulnerability, please follow the reporting guidelines below to submit your finding.
-We aim to reply within <X> days of receiving your finding.
-If a finding is accepted, we aim to publish a patch within <X> days.
+We aim to reply within **XX** days of receiving your finding.
+If a finding is accepted, we aim to publish a patch within **XX** days.
 If it is declined, we will reply to let you know.

 ## Reporting Guidelines

-Email <SECURITY_TEAM_EMAIL> with the following information:
+Email **SECURITY_TEAM_EMAIL** with the following information:
 1. Name / affiliation
 2. Vulnerability description
 3. Steps to reproduce the issue